OWASP/SecureTea-Project/doc/en-US/user_guide.md

   --insecure_headers, -ih
-                        Test URL for insecure headers --url URL, -u URL     URL on which operations are to be performed --ids                 Start Intrusion Detection System (IDS) --threshold THRESHOLD, -th THRESHOLD
+                        Test URL for insecure headers --url URL, -u URL     URL on which operations are to be performed --waf                 Start web application friewall (WAF) --listenIP        	The Ip address in which the WAF listens for incoming connection --listenPort		Port for the WAF to listen on
+  --mode		Mode on which the WAF should work (1--Block ,0--Log Mode) --hostMap		A dictionary containing Key:Value that maps the incoming host(key) to the backend server(value).
+  --ids                 Start Intrusion Detection System (IDS) --threshold THRESHOLD, -th THRESHOLD
                         Intrusion Detection System (IDS) threshold